Employment Discrimination Lawyer

 At Schall & Barasch LLC, our firm has been among the leaders in New Jersey fighting to hold back the tide against these agreements.
 In the case of Dugan v.
 Best Buy, we were able to get the Appellate Division of the Superior Court of New Jersey to strike down Best Buy’s forced arbitration policy.

-Contact Experienced Employment Discrimination Lawyers
+Contact an Experienced Employment Discrimination Lawyer

 Info Box